 The Nerman Museum at Johnson County Community College recently acquired this picotage-on-pigment print by Paul Anthony Smith from his exhibit in New York.

-VISUAL ART | Paul Anthony Smith AMAICA CAL O A KC ART His shimmering pictoage effect has him on a roll with a show in New York and some national buzz.
+VISUAL ART | Paul Anthony Smith

+His shimmering pictoage effect has him on a roll with a show in New York and some national buzz.

-By ALICE THORSON hree years out of the Kansas City Art Institute with a bache-lor of fine arts in ceramics, Paul Anthony Smith is enjoying a phenomenal run.
-The 25-year-old artist landed a one-The 25-year-old artist landed a one person show in New York, and in February, Smith was named one of the nation's top 30 black artists under 40 by the Huffington Post.
-The article featured one of his striking picotage portraits, made by picking at the surface of the image with a sharp tool.
+By ALICE THORSON as City Star

+Three years out of the Kansas City Art Institute with a bache-lor of fine arts in ceramics, Paul Anthony Smith is enjoying a phenomenal run.
+The 25-year-old artist landed a onestriking picotage portraits, made by picking at the surface of the image with a sharp tool.
 The effect is eerie and transformative.
-But if you talk to Smith in his second-floor home/studio in the Crossroads Arts District, where he sleeps surrounded by works in process. surrounded by works in progress, recognition is not the first thing on his mind.
+But if you talk to Smith in his sec-ond-floor home/studio in the Cross-roads Arts District, where he sleeps surrounded by works in progress